ElenaWilliams/Projects/Statistics/README.md

 demographicDB$Ethnicity = as.character(demographicDB$Ethnicity)
 demographicDB$Ethnicity = ifelse(str_detect(demographicDB$Ethnicity,"caucasian"),"Caucasian",demographicDB$Ethnicity)
 demographicDB$Ethnicity = as.factor(demographicDB$Ethnicity)
+demographicDB_summary = demographicDB[,-2]
+pander::pander(summary(demographicDB_summary), caption = "Summary Statistics")
 ```

 ![](tables/table1.png)

 ### 2.2.
 Setting hypothesis

-Despite there are 158 female and 636 male patients,only 111 women and 371 men recorded their pain levels.
+Despite there are 158 female and 636 male patients in the sample, only 111 women and 371 men recorded their pain levels.
 Firstly, I would like to examine whether the pain sensations vary between males and females.
 Secondly, I would like to test whether there is a difference in pain sensations between groups of patients with different diagnosis.

 The following hypothesis were set: